datastaxdevs/workshop-spring-stargate/README.md

 ✅ **Step 6a: Know your public URL**

 The workshop application has opened with an ephemeral URL.
-To know the URL where your application endpoint will be exposed you can run the following command in the terminal:
+To know the URL where your application endpoint will be exposed you can run the following command in the terminal after the build has completed.

 ```bash
 gp url 8080